 Pre-interview Admissions Assessment

-Applicants for Engineering must sit a pre-interview admissions assessment called the Engineering Admissions Assessment (ENGAA).
-This will take place in your school, college or local testing centre on 30 October 2019.
+All students applying to the University of Cambridge for Engineering (or Chemical Engineering via Engineering) must sit a pre-interview admissions assessment called the Engineering Admissions Assessment (ENGAA).
+This will take place in your school, college or local testing centre on 5 November 2020.
 The same assessment is used regardless of which College you have applied to.
 The Engineering Admissions Assessment examines your academic abilities, knowledge-base and potential, and forms part of our holistic admissions process: there is no set score that we are looking for.
 When applying, it is important to be aware of the registration and assessment dates:

 Please note that open centres may set an earlier deadline for accepting entries, and it is your responsibility to check if this applies at your centre.

-- All Engineering applicants applying in 2019 sit the assessment on 30 October 2019.
+- All Engineering applicants applying in 2020 sit the assessment on 5 November 2020 (updated date).

 Information about the assessment including example papers and subject content is available on the University Admissions website from March each year.